 Her hobbies include cooking, skiing, gardening, and camping.

 Sharon Cascadden started at the Hughes Missile Systems division of Hughes Aircraft Company as a student engineer in 1979 before graduating from CSUN as a mechanical/materials science engineer in December 1980.
 In 1983 she transferred to Hughes Space and Communications Company where she became the top technical expert in nondestructive evaluation (NDE) and damage assessment of communications satellite structures until her retirement in 1999.
 At CSUN she was active in the Society of Women Engineers as the charter president of SWE-CSUN, Tau Beta Pi and ASME.
-She is still a very active member of SWE-Los Angeles.
+On Tuesday, September 17, 2013, Sharon passed away after battling cancer over the last several months.
+Sharon was a very active WISE board member, and she will be greatly missed by all of us.

 Susan McConnell has over 25 years experience in medical device development.
 She has worked in large and small medical device companies including Abbott, Boston Scientific, Siemens, MiniMed, and Medtronic.
 She has worked on the design, development and qualification of drug pumps, pacemakers, and hospital safety products.
 She holds several patents in the field.
 She received degrees in Materials Engineering and in Physics from the University of Utah and has an MBA in Technology Management.
 Susan is currently Research Manager at Medtronic Diabetes and President of MMA Inc an engineering consulting firm.

-Nancy McIntyre is a high school science teacher at Chaminade College Preparatory and runs the Eagle Engineering robotics program.
-With a BS in Education from C W Post and a MA from Adelphi University in New York she has more than 20 years of teaching with most of it focused in biology and robotics.
+Nancy McIntyre holds a BS in Education from C W Post and a MA from Adelphi University in New York.
+She has more than 20 years of teaching with most of it focused in biology and robotics.
 Nancy is a FIRST Robotics Senior Mentor and an event partner with VEX robotics who travels across the nation and around the world to help improve STEM education.

 Kathleen Paulson received her BS in Biology in 1973 from Marietta College, and her BS in Engineering from California State University, Northridge in 1985.
-She has been a mechanical engineer for the Naval Facilities Engineering Service Center (NFESC) in Port Hueneme, CA since 1980.
-She has been involved in numerous environmental safety projects, such as the Navy’s Environmental Sustainability Development to Integration Program.
-She works with the NFESC’s Environmental Department as a climate change contact, and is a subject matter expert on industrial ventilation for NAVFAC (Naval Facilities Engineering Command).
+She has been a mechanical engineer for the Engineering and Expeditionary Warfare Center (EXWC) and its predecessors in Port Hueneme, CA since 1980.
+She manages several occupational safety, health and environmental (OSH&E) projects sponsored by DOD and Navy RDT&E programs.
+She works with EXWC's Capital Improvements Department as an OSH&E and climate change contact, and is a subject matter expert on industrial ventilation for Naval Facilities Engineering Command.
 She is the recipient of the 2010 NFESC Engineer of the Year award.

 Marilee J. Wheaton is currently the Executive Director and General Manager of the Aerospace Institute at The Aerospace Corporation.
 The Institute serves as a focal point for coordination of all education, training, and staff development activities at the corporation.
 It also operates the Charles E. Lauritsen Library, responsible for information research and archive resources of the corporation, and manages The Aerospace Press, which publishes Aerospace-developed educational books and materials.